About Survival Run CANADA

 Updated 2018 List coming.
 However, it will be pretty close to the 2017 list, so use this as a starting point.

 Gear Check may take place at any time from the mandatory race briefing to the Finish line - be ready to lay it out in an organized fashion so we can make sure you have all of the required gear.
 Mandatory gear must be carried throughout the race - failure to present full gear on demand is grounds for a disqualification.
 Possession of any prohibited items at any time after the start of the race will result in disqualification (if prohibited items are found at a start-line gear check, race officials will allow the racer to hand the items to a third party for safe keeping, but will not accept it themselves.)

 We recommend you pack light, as cutoffs are aggressive and the terrain brutal.
 If you start the race with it, you must carry it all of the way through and finish the race with it, unless you place it in a recognized trash can!
 Marking your gear with your name is recommended.
-Each participant, whether TEAM or SOLO category, must have all of the required gear on this list.
+Each participant must have all of the required gear on this list.